 Babies who are normally breastfed might find it hard to pace themselves when bottle-feeding.
 This is because they’re used to controlling the flow of breastmilk.
 Sometimes these babies can end up drinking too much too quickly.

 To help make bottle-feeding more like breastfeeding, you can try paced feeding.
-This involves holding your baby in an upright position and letting him rest every few minutes.
+This involves holding your baby in an upright position and letting baby rest every few minutes.

-If your baby goes to sleep during a feed, put him over your shoulder, rub his back, and stroke his head, legs and tummy to wake him up.
-A nappy change is a good way to wake him up if that doesn’t work.
+If your baby goes to sleep during a feed, put baby over your shoulder, rub their back, and stroke their head, legs and tummy.
+This can help to wake your baby up.
+A nappy change is a good way to wake your baby up if that doesn’t work.

-Wait until your baby is properly awake before offering her the rest of the formula or breastmilk.
+Wait until your baby is properly awake before offering the rest of the formula or breastmilk.

 Always throw away any leftover infant formula or breastmilk after one hour.
 Storing half-empty bottles for future use is risky because they get contaminated quickly once they’ve been sucked on.